Gustaf Nyblæus

 Gustaf Nils Arvid Nyblæus (11 December 1907 – 21 February 1988) was a Swedish Army officer, equestrian competitor, coach, judge and official.

 Career

-Nyblaeus' father was a major general in the Swedish cavalry and the chairman of the Jury of Appeal for the equestrian events at the 1912 Summer Olympics.
-His son studied at the Riding School in 1929–1931 (he later headed it in 1953–1959), and in the early 1930s became a member of the Swedish equestrian team.
+Nyblæus' father was a major general in the Swedish cavalry and the chairman of the Jury of Appeal for the equestrian events at the 1912 Summer Olympics.
+His grandfather was gymnast and Swedish Army colonel Gustaf Nyblæus.

+Nyblæus studied at the Riding School in 1929–1931 (he later headed it in 1953–1959), and in the early 1930s became a member of the Swedish equestrian team.
 He competed in eventing at the 1936 Summer Olympics, but failed to finish.
 He also qualified for the jumping event, but for unknown reasons did not compete.
-In 1937 Nyblaeus won the team dressage title at the Nordic Championships in Helsinki; two years later he won gold medals in the individual jumping and team eventing.
+In 1937 Nyblæus won the team dressage title at the Nordic Championships in Helsinki; two years later he won gold medals in the individual jumping and team eventing.